 Communion at St. John’s is open to all baptized Christians, no matter where you were baptized.
 If you would like begin one of our formation classes to become baptized, please contact our parish office to make an appointment with the Rector.

 There are lots of opportunities to learn and grow in our faith at St. John’s.
 Adult studies frequently discuss why we do what we do through bible studies, topical studies, and book groups.
 St. John’s also offers a Sunday School program and nursery for your younger members.

 Members of St. John’s come from all over the Tri-City area including Saginaw, Midland, Bay City, Frankenmuth, Freeland, Hemlock, and everywhere in between.
 St. John’s seeks to be a place where all people can come to worship God and and serve their neighbor in Christ’s name.
 St. John’s remains non-political and allows its members the breathing space to hold to their individual convictions and allow others to do the same.

 St. John’s underwent an extensive restructuring project in 2010 to make our sanctuary accessible while maintaining the historical integrity of the building.
 We now have lifts and ramps that will accommodate many mobility solutions.
 If you are unable to come to the altar but would like to receive Holy Communion, please inform an usher so that the priest can come to you.

 St. John’s has several outreach ministries, which help feed our community on a regular basis.
-These include our weekly Lunch Bag Outreach program and our annual Christmas basket ministry.
-Our building is also used by several community organizations, such as Major Chords for Minors, as a meeting and rehearsal space.
+Our building is also used by several community organizations, such as the Saginaw Choral Society, as a meeting and rehearsal space.